What Makes For A Good Website Design?

 • Purpose

 There should be a specific intention on each page of your website.
-Most possibly, it will sell your goods and services, generate leads or build your brand.
+Most possibly, it will sell your goods and services, generate leads, or build your brand.

 Tell yourself what your client will be looking for on your website.
 Is it going to be details, shopping, entertainment?

 If your website is meant to entertain, it is simple.
-You can share photographs, videos, podcasts or humorous art, but you should keep in mind to update it frequently.
+You can share photographs, videos, podcasts, or humorous art, but you should keep in mind to update it frequently.

 • Visuals

-You should have an effect on how your website is going to look, even if you're not a web designer.
-The best way to find out what you want is to review the websites of your rival and think about what you want and what will suit the personality of your brand.
+You should have an effect on how your website is going to look, even if you’re not a web designer.
+The best way to find out what you want is to review the websites of your rivals and think about what you want and what will suit the personality of your brand.

-On websites such as Awwwards that display the best examples of graphic design on the internet, you can also look for inspiration.
+On websites such as Awards that display the best examples of graphic design on the internet, you can also look for inspiration.
 It will let you get acquainted with trends in web design and shape an opinion about what you like or dislike.

 Mind whitespace, so the website looks simple and beautiful.